 Mastery of print is the primary focus of handwriting in second grade.
 Special attention is given to pencil grip and proper letter formation.
 Mastering these skills in second grade allows them to transition easily into cursive writing in third grade.

-We pair the SRA/McGraw Hill’s Imagine It reading program with additional authentic literature.
-We use the CAFE System as a way of maximizing student understanding of the four key components of successful reading.
-CAFE is an acronym for Comprehension, Accuracy, Fluency, and Expanding Vocabulary.
-By focusing on these four key components and providing strategies to support each goal, the CAFE System is an efficient and effective way to instruct and monitor student progress.
+We pair the McGraw Hill’s Imagine It reading program with additional authentic literature.
+We use the PAW Six Strategies as a way of maximizing student understanding of reading comprehension.
+Focus is put on fluency, accuracy, vocabulary, and comprehension.
+By focusing on these four key components it provides an effective way to instruct and monitor student independent progress.

 Phonics and Spelling-